mlbakke/udemy-css-sass-projects/README.md

 #1 - Natours project

-Site for nature tours built with custom grid using floats.  //Outdated practice, learning purposes only.
+Site for nature tours built with custom grid using floats.  //Old practice, for creating sites without flex or grid.

 #2 - Trillo project

 Hotel site built with flexbox for layout.

+#3 - Nexter project

+Real estate site built for grid for layout.